AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!CONTEXTUALHELP]
 >id="connection_personid"
 >title="Person ID"
->abstract="Select an identity or identityMap type field, with great coverage on events.
-The contained values are elevated to the ones from previously configured Person Identifier Namespace (in B2B stitching configuration)."
+>abstract="Select a person ID from the available identities defined in the dataset schema in the Experience Platform."

 >[!CONTEXTUALHELP]
 >id="connection_accountid"
 >title="Account ID"
 >abstract="Select an account ID (the unique identifier for an account) from the available identities defined in the dataset schema in the Experience Platform."

+>[!CONTEXTUALHELP]
+>id="connection_b2bstitching_personid"
+>title="Person ID"
+>abstract="Select an identity or identityMap type field, with great coverage on events.
+The contained values will be elevated to the ones from previously configured Person identifier namespace."

+>[!CONTEXTUALHELP]
+>id="connection_b2bstitching_accountid"
+>title="Account ID"
+>abstract="Optionally, select an account ID from the available non-identity or non-person identity fields defined in the dataset schema.
+The contained values will be used as unique account identifier at row level, whenever the related account ID info is not available in the person-to-account dataset."

 >[!CONTEXTUALHELP]
 >id="connection_accountfield"